ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 .. note::

-   Users who do not have Rocoto installed on their system can view
+   Users who do not have Rocoto installed on their system can view :numref:`Section %s: Run Without Rocoto <run-batch-script>`.

 To run the experiment, issue a ``rocotorun`` command from the ``parm`` directory: